Suillus granulatus (Europe in America)

 Genus: Suillus

-Tells: White stem ages yellower & has many pink/brown dots & smears.
-Viscid cap.
+Tells: White to pale yellow stem has many pink/brown dots & smears.
+Viscid brown to yellow cap.
 Whitish pores age yellow & usually stain dull cinnamon.

-Other Information: Likes white pine, though rumor says it may grow with other conifers too.
-Cap color can vary from tan, through yellow to cinnamon & red-brown, and is often streaked or checked when fresh.
+Other Information: Likes red pine (not the white pine where S. weaverae is found).
 Stem often darkens by the base.
 Young specimens exude milky droplets from the pores.
 A good edible, though many people prefer to remove the cap skin.
 May taste acidic.

 Edibility: Good, though many people prefer to remove the cap skin.